meganhepner/BakeryPierre/README.md

 ## <h2 align = "center"> About

 <p align = "center"> This is an application for a bakery.
 The owner can log in to create treats for his bakery and connect those treats to flavors with a many to many relationship.
-If a user is not logged in, they can see the backery splashpage and available treats and flavors.
+If a user is not logged in, they can see the bakery splashpage and available treats and flavors.

 ## **✅REQUIREMENTS**
 * Install [Git v2.62.2+](https://git-scm.com/downloads/)